pzhaojohnson/RNA2Drawer/README.md

 This feature allows other drawing programs to use RNA2Drawer's faculties for customizing a drawing and exporting drawings as PPTX and SVG files.

 ## Frequently Asked Questions

+If you have additional questions, see the [Discussion Forum](https://sourceforge.net/p/rna2drawer/discussion/general/).

 <em>How do I zoom in and out?</em> Changing the font size of bases using the `Font Size` scale on the toolbar mimics zooming in and out, though this does not change the sizes of the other elements of the drawing.